continuous-architecture/toolkit/contributing.md

 - `blog`: blog posts that support and illustrate the project.
 - `framework`: descriptions of the Continuous Architecture framework.
 - `glossary`: definitions of terms and concepts used across the site.
-- `governance`: governance model and decision-making processes.
 - `manifesto`: principles of the Continuous Architecture Manifesto.
-- `pages`: standalone pages such as the privacy policy.
+- `pages`: standalone pages such as the privacy policy or governance.
 - `practices`: reusable kits and practices (e.g., ADRs, Team Topologies, Architecture Runway, etc.).
 - `rituals`: rituals and ceremonies (e.g., architecture peer reviews, katas, readiness assessments).
 - `roles`: promoted roles like Product Architect or Fullstack Architect.
-- `section`: content related to events, external references, and community contributions.
+- `section`: content related to events and external references.

 Each content item is written in Markdown and uses TOML or YAML front matter for metadata.

+> ⚠️ **Important:** When adding or updating content, please make sure to reflect the same content in both `french` and `english` folders to maintain consistency across languages.
+If a translation is not immediately available, consider adding a placeholder with a note indicating translation is pending.

 ### Assets and Static Resources